What is robots.txt?

-It's also possible to partially ignore robots.txt restrictions for certain sites if there is an agreement between “Yandex” and the owners of those sites.
+In addition, robots may ignore some robots.txt restrictions for certain sites if there is an agreement between “Yandex” and the owners of those sites.

-Here is a list of Yandex robots that don't follow general limiting rules in robots.txt:
+Yandex robots that don't follow common disallow directives in robots.txt:

-To prevent this behavior, you can restrict access for these robots to some or all of your site using the following disallow robots.txt directives, for example:
+To prevent this behavior, you can restrict access for these robots to some pages or the whole site using the robots.txt directives, for example:

 User-agent: YandexMobileBot Disallow: /private/*.txt$